Joan Of Arc Talent Tree Builds And Pairs

-You have got a lot of options when it comes to the pairing of Joan of Arc.
+You have got a lot of options when it comes to the rok pairings of Joan of Arc.
 If you’re using her in the open field, people will target her as Joan of Arc is a great commander.

 Hence, hiding her as a secondary behind a commander such as Charles or Richard 1 should be a safer option.

-If you’re playing in Canton, then it doesn’t really matter if she’s the secondary or the primary.
+If you’re playing in sunset , then it doesn’t really matter if she’s the secondary or the primary.